martin-ev/Who-feeds-the-world/index.md

 <div style="float: left; width: 100%; margin: 5% 0% 5% 0%;" w3-include-html="plots/clusters.html"></div>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This network shows just how **highly correlated** the evolution of GDP from one country to another is.
 Possibly the most obvious observation from this network graph is the clear distinction between **former Eastern Bloc** countries and the rest of the world.
 About half of the years of our dataset are during the **East-West divide** where there were **two clear global trade blocks**.
-Nevertheless, GPD **increased the same way** almost everywhere and the whole world is close to being a single big cluster.
-This can be explained by the fact that the **global economy is highly interlinked** and countries have **strong trading relations** which leads to the GDP evolving the same way.
-Global trade and thus interdependence has been continuously increasing throughout the past decades.
+Nevertheless, GPD **increased the same way** almost everywhere and the whole world is close to be a single big cluster.
+This can be explained by the fact that the **global economy is highly interlinked**, and countries have **strong trading relations** which leads to the GDP evolving the same way.
+Global trade and thus interdependence have been continuously increasing throughout the past decades.
 There are many institutions put into place for this to be possible.
 Today, almost all countries worldwide are part of the **World Trade Organization**, which makes sure that tariffs and other barriers to trade are reduced.
-In the past years, we've also seen that many countries, especially the **United States**, are becoming increasingly more **sceptical of global trade** and even engage in **trade wars**.
+In the past years, we've also seen that many countries, especially the **United States**, are becoming increasingly more **skeptical of global trade** and even engage in **trade wars**.
 What kind of impacts could this have on the future of **international trade**?

 <div style="clear: left; width: 100%;"></div>

 ## About the dataset <a name="dataset"></a>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The data that we use for analysis comes from the **"Global Food & Agriculture Statistic"**.
 It is a dataset by the **Food and Agriculture Organization of the United Nations** and includes extensive information about many factors related to agriculture, such as production output, food prices, trade balances and environmental impacts among others.
-It includes countrywise yearly values from 1970 to 2015.
+It includes country-wise yearly values from 1970 to 2015.

 ## Our approach